Do you want public relations examples that you can use in your business?

 Many consumer-type media outlets have regular product review sections and so they NEED you as much as you need them.

-Whether you’re a food business, a fashion firm or a tech firm draw up a list of the most relevant journalists and influencers and send them your product with a friendly email.
+Whether you’re a food business, a fashion firm or a GMAT prep course provider draw up a list of the most relevant journalists and influencers and send them your product with a friendly email.
 This is a type of influencer marketing.
 You can read more about that in some of the best marketing books.

 Include a fact sheet about your product, quality images and know how to write a press release that includes a strong news hook – not just the fact you have a product.

 A good review from high profile media is a powerful piece of PR.